goshiphq/goship-cms/content/blog/what-does-fob-mean-in-freight-shipping.md

 ## How is FOB used in freight shipping?

 Another thing to know about FOBs is that it always contains additional information about the party liable for the shipment.
-For example, if there is a FOB with an origin point, the shipper or seller is responsible for transporting and loading the freight.
-But once it arrives at the destination, the shipper passes the responsibility to the receiver or consignee.
+For example, if there is a FOB with an origin point, the shipper or seller is responsible for transporting and loading the goods.
+But once it arrives at the final destination, the shipper passes the responsibility to the receiver or consignee.

 This way, there are four ways to use FOB for freight shipping:

 * Origin: If the origin point is declared, the receiver owns the shipment after the BOL is signed.
-* Destination: If there is a final destination point, the shipper is liable for the items.
+* Destination: If there is a destination point, the shipper is liable for the items.
 * Freight (Collect): If the place of origin is declared, the receiver owns the shipment after the BOL is signed.
 * Freight (Prepaid): If there is a place of destination, the shipper is held liable for the shipment.